 In the twenty sixth century, civilization has taken a major step back.
-Civilization had reached a peak, with incredible technological advancements (such as cybernetic enhancements that replace human limbs, organs, and even entire bodies).
-After the end of a great war, known as The Fall, the city has been split into two sections.
-The upperclass live in a floating city just above the rest of the society.
+Civilization reached its peak, with incredible technological advancements, such as cybernetic enhancements that could replace human limbs, organs, and even entire bodies.
+After the end of a great war, known as the Fall, civilization was split into two sections.
+The upper-class lives on a floating city above the rest of the society.
 There, they have comfortable lives, vast resources, and tremendous wealth.
-The lower class lives in poverty just below the floating city.
-The only way to ascend from the lower class and into the floating city is to become final champion in a sport known as motor ball.
+The lower-class lives in poverty below the floating city.
+The only way to ascend from the lower-class and into the floating city is to become the final champion in a sport known as motor ball.

-Dr. Ido (Christoph Waltz) uses scraps from the junkyard to help give necessary cybernetic enhancements to people in the lower class.
+Dr. Ido (Christoph Waltz) uses scraps from the junkyard to help give necessary cybernetic enhancements to people in the lower-class.
 One day, he is searching the junkyard when he finds the remains of a young girl.
 Her mechanical body has been almost completely destroyed, but her brain is completely intact.
-He gives the girl a new body, but (when she wakes) she has no memory of who she is or where she came from.
+He gives the girl a new body, but when she wakes up, she has no memory of who she was or where she came from.
 The doctor takes her in, names her Alita (Rosa Salazar), and tries to teach her about the world while keeping her safe.
-However, they will both soon realize that Alita is fully capable of defending herself.
+However, they soon realize that Alita is more than capable of defending herself.
 She was created to be an incredible weapon, and her instincts take over as she tries to save the ones she loves from evil forces.

 The Pros & Cons

 |The Pros||The Cons|

 Dr. Ido (+5pts)